Maria Holbură: Junior gymnastics career

-Senior career
+Senior gymnastics career

 2016

 Holbură's first year of being age-eligible for senior international competitions was 2016.
 She made her senior international debut at the Belgium Friendly where Romania finished second behind Belgium, and Holbură placed tenth in the all-around.
 She was selected to compete at the Olympic Test Event alongside Diana Bulimar, Anamaria Ocolișan, Cătălina Ponor, Dora Vulcan, and Silvia Zarzu.
 She contributed on three apparatuses, and she scored a 12.866 on the uneven bars, a 13.533 on the balance beam, and a 13.541 on the floor exercise.
 However, the team finished seventh and did not qualify for the Olympic Games.
 She then competed at the Encuentro Internacional, which was a competition between Spain and Romania.
 She won the gold medal on the balance beam and placed third in the all-around with a total score of 54.600.

 Holbură then competed with Anda Butuc, Ocolișan, Ponor, and Zarzu at the European Championships.
 In the qualifying round, she competed on three events and scored a 13.333 on the uneven bars, a 13.700 on the balance beam, and a 13.633 on the floor exercise.
 In the qualification round, Romania placed fourth, and they went on to finish sixth in the team final.
 At the Romanian Championships, she won the bronze medal on the uneven bars on the floor exercise.
 Her final competition of the season was the Gymnasiade in Trabzon, Turkey, and she won the silver medal on the floor exercise with a score of 13.733.

 2017

 Holbură competed at the World Cup in Osijek where she finished eighth on uneven bars.
-She competed at the Gym Festival Trnava which was held from 3-4 June in Trnava, Slovakia, and she placed sixth in the all-around.
+She competed at the Gym Festival Trnava which was held from 3–4 June in Trnava, Slovakia, and she placed sixth in the all-around.
 She then competed at the Romanian Championships where she won the bronze medal on the uneven bars and placed fifth in the all-around.
 Her final competition of the year was the World Cup in Szombathely where she finished fourth on balance beam.